GustavoMiranda01/GustavoMiranda01/README.md

 <h2 align="left">
 This is my favorite environment, where ideas and innovation become code.
 </h2>
-<p>I'm a developer fascinated by technology!
-Since childhood, when I had my first contact with computing, I have explored and discovered more and more about this fascinating field.
+<p>I'm a developer who's passionate about technology!
 I believe that technology offers incredible opportunities to improve people's lives.
-My dream is to travel the world, sharing my knowledge and gaining new experiences.
-I believe that access to knowledge is fundamental for everyone, and I also have the desire to live in Suíça or Canada for a period of time.</p>
+I believe that access to knowledge is essential for everyone.</p>

 <p>You can contact me by email:<a href="mailto:gustavomiranda.contato@outlook.com">gustavomiranda.contato@outlook.com</a>.</p>
 <br>